 The beautiful and complex cosmology of the people indigenous to Australia is the oldest continuously practiced culture in the world, dating back an estimated 50,000 years, kept alive for 50 millennia through an extraordinarily rigorous transfer of knowledge.
 Seasonal rituals, dance, body painting, sand drawings and the creation of baskets tools and food all are part of the Dreaming practice, supported by an oral history spanning the more than 250 languages that existed before colonization.
 These cultural art forms were sacred and secret, until 1971.

-In 1971, a white schoolteacher named Geoffrey Bardon working on the Papunya reservation, encouraged the local children to paint a mural on the school wall in the swirling dot pattern style of the Dreaming rituals.
-The local elders discovered the project and took the reins, transforming the mural into a depiction of Papunya's location in the Dreaming — a convergence of songlines called the Honey Ant Dreaming.
-The same year, Papunya's troublemaker-artist-thief, Kaapa Tjampitjinpa, won the Caltex Art Award for his painting Men’s Ceremony for the Kangaroo, Gulgardi.
+In 1971, while working on the Papunya reservation, white schoolteacher Geoffrey Bardon encouraged the local children to paint a mural on the school wall in the swirling dot pattern style of the Dreaming rituals.
+The local elders discovered the project and took the reins, transforming the mural into a depiction of Papunya’s location in the Dreaming—a convergence of songlines called the Honey Ant Dreaming.
+The same year, Papunya’s troublemaker-artist-thief, Kaapa Tjampitjinpa, won the Caltex Art Award for his painting Men’s Ceremony for the Kangaroo, Gulgardi.
 Soon, more than 20 Papunya men were transcribing the Dreaming onto wood and canvas.

 Today, exploitation is still a concern and the impact of commercializing an ancient tradition remains a haunting and understudied prospect, and many of the first generation Australian indigenous painters have died.
 But the movement continues, offering a window into the world’s oldest art practice, and a new generation of artists are looking back, planning forward, and finding their place in the Dreaming.